Chic craft cocktail bar opens in Downtown Fresno

 FRESNO, Calif.
-(KGPE) – Modernist is a new craft cocktail bar that’s opening in Downtown Fresno’s Brewery District.
+(KSEE) – Modernist is a new craft cocktail bar that’s opening in Downtown Fresno’s Brewery District.

 This new craft cocktail bar completely renovated the inside making it a chic lounge.